MichaelJCole/Quathers/README.md

 ## El Fin!

-This project was a great experience learning and integrating these technologies and working to create collaboration in open source.
+This project was a great experience learning and integrating these technologies, and I'm looking forward to seeing how they evolve in the future.

-That makes an end-to-end developer story for Quasar + Feathers which is an exciting start!
+That starter project makes an end-to-end developer story for Quasar + Feathers which is an exciting start!